whampson/ohwes/README.md

 # OH-WES
-**OH-WES** is a toy operating system for the i386 architecture written by Wes Hampson.
+**OH-WES** is a toy operating system written by Wes Hampson.
 OH-WES is currently in early development.

 ## Cloning
 ```